 Once you click Register for this Course above, you will be taken to a simple web form to complete.
 From there, you’ll be sent to Vimeo to complete your purchase and gain access to the course.

-Many different types of businesses use drop shipments and don’t realize that may be making a huge mistake when it comes to sales tax.
+Many different types of businesses use drop shipments and don’t realize that they may be making a huge mistake when it comes to sales tax.
 You don’t know what you don’t know!

 Drop shipments can create sales and use tax collection and remittance issues for all parties involved, whether you’re the seller, shipper or customer.
 Different states’ treatments of sales tax for drop shipments varies, and there are multiple factors that can alter the tax treatment of the transaction.
 Not to mention that the South Dakota v.
 Wayfair decision has brought about changes for drop shipments.
 As more companies who are not familiar with the rules are registering in more states, the impact to the seller and the customer grows.
 Most states have flexible rules, but we are seeing shippers enforcing strict rules unnecessarily.